WSDOT/BEToolbox/BEToolboxExtensions/SVT/docs/source/api.rst

 This is the API

-class PrandtlMembrane
+.. cpp:class:: PrandtlMembrane
-Making a change in the documentation to see if it will autogenerate the documentation
+.. cpp:function:: Float64 ComputeJ(UniformFDMesh& mesh)

+   Given a mesh computes and returns the torsional constant.